shaazsaleem/Library-Management-System/README.txt

 as well as register new users and manage book borrowing and returning.

 Installation:
-1. Download the zip file containing the whole project to computer
+1. Download all files containing the whole project to computer
-2. Open the zip file using some sort of IDE
+2. Open the files using your preferred environment
 3. Run the code in the LibraryManagementSystem.java file
 4. Follow the instructions in the console